alexhorn/libhueble/README.md

 # libhueble

-A library for controlling your Bluetooth-capable Philips Hue lights via HomeKit.
-The lights are controlled directly using Bluetooth Low Energy (BLE), without the need for additional hardware.
+A library for controlling your Bluetooth-capable Philips Hue lights directly using Bluetooth Low Energy (BLE) without a bridge.

 ## Pairing